olebole/irafdoc/doc/lists.rimcursor.rst

   <p>
   The coordinates returned by <b>rimcursor</b> depend on the type of world coordinate system chosen by parameter <i>wcs</i> and those defined by the reference image.
-The default <tt>"logical"</tt> coordinates are the image pixel coordinates being displayed.
+The default <span style="font-family: monospace;">"logical"</span> coordinates are the image pixel coordinates being displayed.
 This is available for all images and may be required by other tasks which read the generated list.
-  The <tt>"physical"</tt> coordinate system provides coordinates from the <tt>"original data image"</tt> irrespective of any linear transformations (such as image sections) used to generate the current image from the original data image.
+  The <span style="font-family: monospace;">"physical"</span> coordinate system provides coordinates from the <span style="font-family: monospace;">"original
+  data image"</span> irrespective of any linear transformations (such as image sections) used to generate the current image from the original data image.
   Coordinates in a user or application defined linear or nonlinear world coordinate system may be obtained by setting the <i>wcs</i> parameter to
-  <tt>"world"</tt> for coordinate output in the default world system, or to the name
+  <span style="font-family: monospace;">"world"</span> for coordinate output in the default world system, or to the name
   of the specific world system for which coordinates are desired.
   An example of a world coordinate system for direct astronomical images is RA and DEC using the tangent (gnonomic) projection.